adityajaiswal094/Todo-App-Backend/README.md

 ## About this application

 This is a simple todo application where you can add, edit or delete your to-do tasks.
-This is application has 2 parts.
+This application has 2 parts.
 One is this Node.js application which uses PostgreSQL as its DB and the other is a React.js fronted application.

-This Nodejs application can also be used for testing the APIs as a standalone application with the help of Postman, without the need of the frontend application.
+This Node.js application can also be used as a standalone application for testing the APIs with the help of Postman, without the need of the frontend application.

 ## Pre-requisites